findelabs/mongo_alerts_2teams/README.md

 /alert:
     This will receive posted alerts and transform them before sending them to the Microsoft Teams webhook /testalert:
-    This will receive posted aperts, and return the transformed card back to the client
+    This will receive posted alerts, and return the transformed card back to the client
 ```

 ## Configuration